Explain to me… the three-button jacket (and suit)

 The rule is therefore to carry out an analysis of a clothing practice or a type of piece that we find:

-• Either ugly , old-fashioned , unsuitable for the current context.
+• Either ugly, old-fashioned , unsuitable for the current context.

 • Either too difficult to carry, or too difficult to access.

-• Or unloved by the general public.
+• Be unloved by the general public.

 But why do such a thing?
-By masochism?
-No, don’t worry.
+Out of masochism?
+No, rest assured.

 To nuance, open our minds , test our aesthetic perceptions , and therefore progress in our understanding of style.

-Well aware that this type of jacket requires a certain budget for adequate quality, you decide to turn to vintage, by going Savvy Row .
+Well aware that this type of jacket requires a certain budget for adequate quality, you decide to turn to vintage, going Savvy Row .

 three button tweed jacket

-Three-button jacket from Walker Slater .
+Three button jacket from Walker Slater .

-“Argh, what is this grandpa thing!” you exclaim.
+"Argh, what's this grandpa thing!" you exclaim.

 1. The desire to be outdated